whynom/ezgrdb/README.md

 ...
 ```

 When we initiate `migrator` we start a version of the database with the player table.
-We can later add more versions of this table or even add new tables to our database later to update our app as we update it's capabilites.
+We can later add more versions of this table or even add new tables to our database later to update our app as we update it's capabilities.

 For more information on what we're doing, check out the following in the GRDB documentation.